A soft Brexit is best for Norway, trade minister says

 "Should Britain wish to apply, this would of course be discussed by EFTA.
 Any state can apply for membership but it requires consensus from the member-states."

-British Prime Minister Theresa May has said she is hoping to negotiate a "bespoke" deal with Brussels - one that would allow Britain to control immigration while maximising trade.
+British Prime Minister Theresa May has said she is hoping to negotiate a "bespoke" deal with Brussels - one that would allow Britain to control immigration while maximizing trade.

 (Writing by Terje Solsvik; Editing by Gwladys Fouche and Larry King)